 Another very important regulatory body is the National Broadcasting Council, whose competences are regulated by the Broadcasting Act.
-In accordance with Article 6(1) of the Broadcasting Act, the National Council shall safeguard freedom of speech in radio and television broadcasting, protect the independence of media service providers and the interests of the public, as well as ensuring an open and pluralistic nature of radio and television broadcasting.
+In accordance with Article 6(1) of the Broadcasting Act, the National Council shall safeguard freedom of speech in radio and television broadcasting, protect the independence of media service providers and the interests of the public, as well as ensure an open and pluralistic nature of radio and television broadcasting.

 ii Main sources of law

-At the national level, the activity of the ICT sector is regulated mainly by the following legal acts: the Act of 16 July 2004 on TL, the Act of 7 May 2010 on supporting the development of telecommunications services and networks, the Act of 29 December 1992 on radio and television broadcasting (the Broadcasting Act) and the Act of 18 July 2002 on providing services by electronic means.
+At the national level, the activity of the ICT sector is regulated mainly by the following legal acts: the Act of 16 July 2004 on TL, the Act of 7 May 2010 on supporting the development of telecommunications services and networks, the Act of 29 December 1992 on radio and television broadcasting (Broadcasting Act) and the Act of 18 July 2002 on providing services by electronic means.

 The ECL will comprehensively regulate, among other things, the performance of activities consisting of the provision of electronic communications services, regulation of electronic communications markets, provision of access, conditions for the management of frequencies, orbital resources and numbering resources, as well as the rights and obligations of users, rules for the processing of telecommunications data and the protection of electronic communications secrets.
-So far these issues have been regulated by the TL, which will be replaced by the ECL.
-Currently, we can only base our analysis on the draft of 29 July 2020.8 Throughout the rest of this chapter, we will refer primarily to the current TL, pointing out the differences there will be with the EEC following the implementation of the ECL.
+So far, these issues have been regulated by the TL, which will be replaced by the ECL.
+Currently, we can only base our analysis on the draft of 29 July 2020.4 Throughout the rest of this chapter, we will refer primarily to the current TL, pointing out the differences there will be with the EEC following the implementation of the ECL.
 The new regulation will represent a significant change for the number-independent interpersonal communications services such as email or internet messenger services.